Henri de La Tour d'Auvergne, Viscount of Turenne: Legacy

 Turenne's most eloquent countrymen wrote his éloges, and Montecuccoli himself exclaimed, "Il est mort aujourd'hui un homme qui faisait honneur à l'homme" (A man is dead today who did honour to Man).
 His body, taken to St Denis, was buried with the Kings of France.
 Even the revolutionaries of 1793 respected it, and, while they reburied the bodies of the monarchs in a mass grave, they preserved the remains of Turenne at the Jardin des Plantes until 22 September 1800, when Napoleon had them removed to the church of the Invalides at Paris, where they still rest.

-Napoleon recommended all soldiers to "read and re-read" the campaigns of Turenne as one of the great captains of history, placing him among Alexander the Great, Hannibal, Frederick the Great, Prince Eugene of Savoy, Gustavus Adolphus, and Julius Caesar.
+Napoleon recommended all soldiers to "read and re-read" the campaigns of Turenne as one of the great captains of history, consider him much better than Frederick the Great.
+He reportedly remarked: "In Frederick's place he would have accomplished much more and he would not have committed the King's mistakes.
+Turenne's genius would have been just as superior for conducting grand armies as well as small ones.
 His fame as a general rivalled that of any other in Europe at a period when the populace studied war more critically than ever before, for his military character epitomized the art of war of his time (Prince de Ligne).
 Strategic caution and logistic accuracy, combined with a brilliant dash in small combats and constancy under all circumstances—of success or failure—perhaps emerge as the salient points of Turenne's genius for war.
 Great battles he avoided.
 "Few sieges and many combats" he used as his maxim.
 And, unlike his great rival Condé, who appeared as brilliant in his first battle as in his last, Turenne improved day by day.
 Napoleon said of him that, his genius grew bolder as it grew older, and a later author, the Duke of Aumale (Histoire des princes de la maison de Condé), took the same view when he wrote: "To know him, you must follow him up to Salzbach.
 In his case, every day signalled some progress”.